websterhf18/weelo_app/README.md

 - The list must have a filter of coins.

 - Get the data of crypto currency from Request.
-- Get the detail of crypto currency from Request.

 ## Folder Structure